Stochastic Compositional Gradient Descent under Compositional Constraints: Compositional Stochastic Saddle Point Method

 \subsection{Rate of Convergence}

 After concluding that the iterates in Algorithm \ref{alg1} converge to a limit point with probability 1, we now analyze the sample complexity of objective error and constraint violations in terms of step sizes $\alpha_{t}$, $\beta_{t}$.
-For the sake of brevity, we define